machine-detonation/F7DAA0/README.md

 Random fact: To die of radiation from bananas , you would need to eat 50 million bananas . (idk if that is true or not but you probably won ' t fact check it)

-FOR THE PONYTOWN PEOPLE: I don't mind if you come up and cuddle w/ me !

 - also I'm really indecisive so if I keep rmking my straw.page please don't worry about it 🥀🙏

 - I change my pfp often :P